 Personnel would be reduced, nearly proportionally.
-Personnel and DSS are budgeted by number of projects in this program.
+Personnel and DSS are budgeted by number of projects in this program, which would be fewer with less funding.

 If the project received 50% of the requested funding

 Describe how the scaling would affect acres/activities and if not proportionately reduced, why?